mummybot/convert-videos-for-plex/README.md

 ## Credit

-Stole the core of HandBracke CLI usage from http://pastebin.com/9JnS23fK.
+Stole the core of HandBrake CLI usage from http://pastebin.com/9JnS23fK.